-You can choose a fixed-rate loan to lock in a low interest rate.
-People choose fixed-rate loans because interest rates are low and they want to lock in this low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at the best rate currently available.
+Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
+People choose these types of loans because interest rates are low and they wish to lock in at the lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at a favorable rate.
 Call Amity Mortgage LLC at (203) 729-6681 to learn more.

-ARMs most often have their lowest, most attractive rates at the start of the loan.
-They guarantee the lower interest rate from a month to ten years.
-You've probably read about 5/1 or 3/1 ARMs.
+ARMs most often feature the lowest, most attractive rates at the beginning of the loan.
+They guarantee the lower rate for an initial period that varies greatly.
+You've probably heard of 5/1 or 3/1 ARMs.
 For these loans, the introductory rate is set for three or five years.
 After this period it adjusts every year.
-These kinds of loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
-These loans are usually best for people who expect to move within three or five years.
-These types of ARMs benefit borrowers who plan to move before the initial lock expires.
+These loans are fixed for 3 or 5 years, then they adjust after the initial period.
+These loans are usually best for borrowers who anticipate moving within three or five years.
+These types of adjustable rate programs most benefit borrowers who will sell their house or refinance before the loan adjusts.

-You might choose an Adjustable Rate Mortgage to get a lower initial interest rate and plan on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
-ARMs can be risky when housing prices go down because homeowners can get stuck with increasing rates if they can't sell their home or refinance with a lower property value.
+You might choose an Adjustable Rate Mortgage to take advantage of a lower initial rate and count on moving, refinancing or absorbing the higher rate after the initial rate expires.
+ARMs can be risky when housing prices go down because homeowners can get stuck with rates that go up if they cannot sell or refinance with a lower property value.